Adam R. Pearson (Pomona College)

 Tips on Implementation

 There are several terrific online resources for teaching op-ed writing.
-Two excellent resources are the National Communication Association's "Writing and Submitting an Opinion Piece: A Guide," and Duke University's Office of News and Communication's "How to Write an Op-Ed Article."
+Two excellent resources are the National Communication Association's tips on writing and submitting an opinion piece and Duke University's Office of News and Communication's "How to Write an Op-Ed Article."

 To highlight the potential impact of popular science writing on public policy, I begin by assigning two readings, Gawande's (2009) New Yorker article, which documents the psychological effects of solitary confinement, and an NPR news piece (2013) that describes the impact of Gawande's article on Congressional hearings and policy-making.
 Because few students are familiar with science-based opinion pieces, I also provide several published examples from psychologists and students.
 Two great examples are Gilbert's (2006) op-ed on common denial of personal biases and Puhl and Brownell's (2006) op-ed on the dangers of weight stigma.
 Student periodicals can be particularly effective in motivating students (see student samples below).